 - Next to "Bid strategy", click Edit.

-- Enter your bid limit in the field labeled "CPC bid limit."
+- Enter your bid limit in the field labelled "CPC bid limit".

 - Click Save.